theovincent/slimDQN/slimRL/environments/README.md

-Add your custom environment into this folder with the following structure:
+All environments mandatorily need the following functions to be implemented:
 ```python
 class Env:
     def __init__(self, ...):